michallepicki/elixir-lang-dialyzer-runs/README.md

 This project _may_ find some dialyzer issues that propagate and show up in Elixir stdlib or tooling code _usage_ (e.g. warnings in your correct Elixir code caused by wrong specs in the Elixir stdlib), but only coincidentally and only for the usages present in Elixir source code itself (this project doesn't analyze tests where most of stdlib usage lives - Elixir tests are interpreted and don't produce `.beam` files that can be analyzed with Dialyzer easily).

 Reports can be found at https://github.com/michallepicki/elixir-lang-dialyzer-runs/actions?query=workflow%3Adialyzer+branch%3Amaster .
-Click the last event, then `dialyze` on the left, then expand "Run dialyzer" step to see issues.
+Click the last event, then `dialyzer` on the left, then expand "Check Elixir" step to see issues.
 The report is also uploaded as a build artifact.
 Potential issues are at the end of the output (if any).
 Filtered non-issues are printed but don't affect the success/failure status code.

 Occasionally, filtering code will have to be updated when line numbers change.